bacjmklp/one-click-hugo-cms/site/content/_index.md

 image: img/dscf8768.jpg
 blurb:
   heading: Live Awake!
-  text: Every person lives asleep until they are awakened to the image of God --
+  text: Everyone lives asleep until awakened to the image of God -- the Imago Dei
-    the Imago Dei -- expressed in His character, methods, and purposes.
-This isn't an event; it's a life-long process.
+    -- expressed in His character, methods, and purposes.
+This isn't an event;
+    it's a life-long process.
 Becoming attuned to His nature and desires and aiding others in this journey provides meaning to every part of life.
 intro:
-  heading: If you are  eager to...
+  heading: "As an individual, educator, leader, "
   text: >
     ...travel the trail "Waking Up" and bring others with you -- as an educator, leader, mentor, friend, or family member, here you'll find useful gear such